If the amoebas ever grow stingers, all might be lost.

-Page 2 of 2 - Well isn't that nice?
+Well isn't that nice?
 My parents live at a warm, murky lake, and when our sons, who visit often, go swimming, they spend about 90 percent of their time partaking in diving contests.
 Their mom joins in, too, to show them that she's still got it.

 So clip those noses, people!
 You don't want an amoeba turning your brain to tapioca.